Supplements

 Omega 3 and DHA

-Unless you eat sardines daily, your omega-3-to-omega-6 ratio is likely suboptimal.
-Taking a high-quality DHA omega-3 supplement is a good way to increase your omega-3 levels.
-However, it’s important to reduce your omega-6 intake from unhealthy foods as well.
-Supplements can complement a healthy diet.
-However, supplements cannot negate the effects of a poor diet.
-The best source of DHA is fish, but there are also algae-based formulations available for vegans.
+Unless you eat sardines every day, your omega-3-to-omega-6 ratio is probably not optimal.
+Taking a high-quality DHA omega-3 supplement is an effective way to increase your omega-3 levels.
+However, it’s also important to reduce your omega-6 intake from unhealthy foods.
+Supplements complement a healthy diet.
+However, they cannot negate the effects of a poor diet.
+Fish is the best source of DHA, but there are also algae-based formulations available.

 Iodine

 It’s hard to believe, but iodine deficiency is making a comeback in the United States.
-The “pink salt” trend has taken over, and people aren’t using iodized salt as much anymore.
-I use iodized sea salt for cooking, and you can find it in my webstore.
+The “pink salt” trend has taken over, and iodized salt isn’t used as much anymore.
+I use iodized sea salt for cooking, which you can find in my web store.
 Taking an iodine supplement is also a good idea.
 Sea kelp-derived supplements are a good source.
-Look for a daily supplement containing 300 to 400 micrograms (mcg).
+Look for a daily supplement containing 300 to 400 micrograms (μg).

 Vitamin C

 Unlike other animals, humans cannot produce vitamin C on their own and must obtain it through their diet.
-Although there are many food sources of vitamin C, including fruits, we don’t want to consume excessive amounts of fructose.
+Although there are many food sources of vitamin C, including fruits, we should avoid consuming excessive amounts of fructose.
 An easy way to ensure you’re getting enough vitamin C is to take a supplement.
 Taking a 1,000-milligram supplement twice a day is reasonable.
 Alternatively, consider a sustained-release version because our bodies cannot store vitamin C.

 Some believe that smokers benefit from vitamin C because it helps process nicotine.
 However, don’t assume that vitamin C can counteract the effects of smoking.
-If you smoke, you should definitely take a vitamin C supplement.
+If you smoke, you should definitely take a vitamin C supplement and read the section on nicotine to help you quit.

 B6 and B12